Best AI Coding Agents in 2026: Cost, Autonomy, and Lock-In

 Real Cost Per Completed Task and Who Owns the Model

 Most roundups keep cost and lock-in in separate paragraphs.
-Here they sit in one table, because in practice they are the same decision.
+Here they sit together, because in practice they are the same decision.
 The model you can run sets the price you can pay.

 Portability is price control.
-With Aider you can drop a representative change using a cheap open-weight model for cents, around $0.03 to $0.05 per task for a GLM or MiniMax-class model.
+With a bring-your-own-key agent like OpenCode or Pi you can drop a representative change using a cheap open-weight model for cents, around $0.03 to $0.05 per task for a GLM or MiniMax-class model.
 Or you can pay about $15 per task for a premium model, per the spread in CodeSOTA’s data .
 Same harness, a 100x cost range, and the choice is yours on every task.

 The vendor agents trade that control for a managed budget.
 Claude Code’s subscription tiers reset on a 5-hour and weekly cycle, per the SSD Nodes plan breakdown .
 Codex switched to token-based credits across all plans on April 2, 2026, per the eesel AI pricing guide .
 Both bundle usage into a plan, which is simpler to predict but harder to optimize.

 Finish rate is the hidden cost driver, so the benchmarks ground the “did it finish” question.
 Claude Opus 4.7 hits 87.6% on SWE-bench Verified and about 69.4% on Terminal-Bench 2.0, per TokenMix .
 GPT-5.5 reaches 82.7% on Terminal-Bench 2.0 and leads SWE-bench, per the OpenAI GPT-5.5 announcement .
 Cursor’s own harness scored 51.7% on SWE-bench Verified, and Composer 2.5 hit 79.8% on SWE-bench Multilingual, per Beyond Tomorrow’s Composer 2.5 breakdown .
+If you are asking which is the smartest AI for coding right now, those numbers are the answer: Claude Opus 4.7 leads on SWE-bench Verified, with GPT-5.5 a close second.
+That also settles which company leads in coding models in 2026, a two-horse race between Anthropic and OpenAI, with Google’s Gemini a step behind.
 A higher finish rate means fewer correction loops, and fewer loops mean a lower real cost per task.
+The lead changes hands every few months, though, which is the real argument for a portable agent like OpenCode or Pi: you bet on the harness and point it at whichever model is smartest this month.

 | Agent | Pricing model | Est. cost per completed task (2026) | Can swap LLM? | Vendor lock-in |